 What Makes The Best Croissant in Paris?

-When you are looking for the best croissant in Paris, always look for the lineup outside the boulangerie.
+When you are looking for the best croissant in Paris, always look for the lineup outside the local bakery.
 Parisians know.

 Variations On The Classic Croissant